 * My Manga List is pretty incomplete and I don't know if it'll ever be complete, I'm pretty lazy with that list and I don't remember the titles I have read any more during my strong manga reading period, which was in the early 00s.

 * I’m pretty sure that my whole my "Anime List" is also incomplete.
-Sometimes I forget to add the titles that I watch to my list when I watch them.
+Sometimes, especially these days, I forget to add the titles that I watch to my list when I watch them.

-* I don’t watch Hentai and I don't have much patience for Echii (except for some old school echii anime, of course) and I don't understand Moe/loli complex/ whatever general modern anime tendencies.
-So please do us a favour and refrain from trying to make a point how good that all is and how you are right about it (Yes, people send me messages like this).
+* I don’t watch Hentai and I don't have much patience for Echii (except for some old school echii anime) and I don't understand Moe/loli complex/ whatever general modern anime tendencies.
+So please don't try to convince me how your taste is good for you and therefore it sould be for me too.
+(Yes, people send me messages like this out of the blue).

-But I am always on the lookout for some alternative title that might show up in these dark ages like Monster, or stuff from Masaaki Yuasa or some seinen from the Noitamina block, to give you an idea.
+I am however always on the lookout for some alternative title that might show up in these dark ages like Monster, stuff from Masaaki Yuasa or some seinen from the Noitamina block, to give you an idea.